What is Spinning Babies®?

-The classical suggestion of long, steady, almost brisk, walks still has much benefit.
+The classical suggestion of long, steady, almost brisk, walks still has many benefits.
 For some women walking daily is not enough.
 But realize, to walk well, wear flat, comfortable shoes, swing from the thigh and hold your neck long with the crown of your head to the sky, shoulders back and, of course, no tucking the bum.

 Please look at the Chiropractor/Myofascial Release/Craniosacral Therapist and even Maya Massage explanations on this website under Professional Help.

 Chiropractic techniques may also be done by some Osteopaths.
 In some areas of the world, you might find an Osteopath for the same purposes.

 These helpers will help you obtain maximum pelvic stability and Balance.

 If you have migraines, tight jaw or grinding teeth and other things affecting your neck and head, have a bodyworker and use self-care for those areas, too, to help your pelvis “open”.
 It may have been open, I can’t say, of course, but an open, balanced pelvic alignment is the goal.

 Achieving full balance and flexibility, helps you eliminate a potential tightness or twist affecting the brim of your pelvis (and everything else).
 Continually refreshing your balance with daily activities and regular professional bodywork helps make the most open, balanced pelvis you can achieve.
 Do the Daily Do’s and Weekly Activities, too, according to safety for you (if you don’t have contraindications for some, such as high blood pressure or placental bleeding).